What is Big Brother?

 What happens if a housemate cheats or breaks Big Brother rules?

 If any housemate breaks the rules they may be asked to leave the House or receive another form of punishment, as decided by Big Brother.

-Why are there sound gaps during the ‘Live from the House’ episodes?
+Why are there sound gaps during the ‘Live Feed’?

-Live from the House streaming is a unique programme.
+Live streaming is a unique experience.
 It is live and spontaneous.
 As a result it presents a range of regulatory and legal issues, which make gaps in the sound at times unavoidable.
 Though frustrating these gaps are essential.
-Without them we would not be able to broadcast live coverage from the House.
+Without them, footage would not be able to be broadcast live from the house.

 There are three main areas that result in a gap in sound: Strong Language and Adult Discussions, Privacy of people outside the Big Brother House and Legal Matters.